 14% of former members cancelled as they weren’t using their membership enough, lacked time to visit, or lost motivation to go.

 It’s easily done.
 If new members fail to get into the habit of using their membership, they become at risk of cancelling.
-Likewise, if a member becomes bored of their workout routine and looses the motivation to visit, they become high-risk.
+Likewise, if a member becomes bored of their workout routine and loses the motivation to visit, they become high-risk.

-How can you avoid these cancellations?
-Start with onboarding.
 A robust gym member onboarding process will help get members of all experience levels into the habit of visiting you regularly.
 And will cheer them on to make that next visit when they most need encouragement.

 Your gym management software should make it easy to identify members at-risk of cancelling.
 So, you can make sure you are re-engaging high-risk gym members before they quit.